Yorkshire cinema to be one of six in UK to screen Christopher Nolan film Oppenheimer in 70mm

 It follows the life of J. Robert Oppenheimer, a theoretical physicist who played an instrumental role in developing the first nuclear weapons as part of the Manhattan Project, which led to the Atomic Age.

-Only six theatres in the country have the equipment needed to screen films in 70mm and one of them is Pictureville Cinema at the National Science and Media Museum in Bradford.
+Only six cinemas in the country have the equipment needed to screen films in 70mm and one of them is Pictureville Cinema at the National Science and Media Museum in Bradford.

 According to Jennifer Weston-Beyer, who has worked at the cinema since the 1990s as cinema operations manager, the distinction between IMAX 70mm and regular 70mm film is based on their width and height as well as the way they are positioned in the projectors.